t3-org/t3/docs/general/next_steps.md

 -[ ] Reporting dashboard
 -[ ] tickets graph and merge [feature.md](tickets_graph_and_merge_feature.md)
 -[ ] AI assistant
+-[ ] Auto-refresh the channels configs peridically (e.g., every 10 minutes and also provide an api endpoint to refresh it).

 ### Improvements
 - [ ] better message rendering for channels